Calgary air force stations: Aerodrome information

 The airfield was one of the few double-sided aerodromes built for wartime training with six parallel runways formed in a triangle rather than the typical three runways formed in a triangle.

 In approximately 1942 the aerodrome was listed at 51°06′N 114°01′W with a Var.
 24 degrees E and elevation of 3545 ft.
 Six runways were listed as follows:

 No. 2 Wireless School

 No. 2 Wireless School was a BCATP radio operator school.
 It opened on September 16, 1940, and was located at the old Alberta Provincial Institute of Technology and Art, which is now the Southern Alberta Institute of Technology (SAIT).
 As one of the largest wireless training schools, it trained thousands of radio operators.

 Flying squadron - Shepard

 The flying squadron of No.2 WS operated from an aerodrome located near the community of Shepard, Alberta.
 The airborne portion of wireless operator training was conducted in de Havilland Tiger Moths, Fleet Forts and North American Harvards.
 In approximately 1942 the aerodrome was listed at 50°57′N 113°58′W with a Var.
 23.5 degrees E and elevation of 3400 ft.
 The aerodrome was listed with three runways as follows:

+Runway 16/34 was used as a dragstrip from the 1960s to 1983 under the name Calgary International Raceway.
+The last vestiges of the field in Shepard disappeared in 2001 when an industrial park was built.